 There are several specification points in the iGCSE syllabus that mention controlled experiments.
-For example in the E Michaelmas work, there are two:
+For example in the recent work studied there are two:

 - describe how to carry out simple controlled experiments to illustrate how enzyme activity can be affected by changes in temperature